 More Than 65 Research Fellowships Awarded by the Harry Ransom Center

-AUSTIN, Texas — The Harry Ransom Center, a humanities research library and museum at The University of Texas at Austin, has awarded more than 65 research fellowships for 2011–12.
+The Harry Ransom Center, a humanities research library and museum at The University of Texas at Austin, has awarded more than 65 research fellowships for 2013-14.

-The fellowships support research projects in the humanities that require substantial use of the Ransom Center's collections of manuscripts, rare books, film, photography, art and performing arts materials.
+The fellowships support research projects in the humanities that require substantial on-site use of the Center’s collections of manuscripts, rare books, film, photography, art and performing arts materials.

 “Support of scholarly research is one of the primary goals of the Ransom Center,” said Director Thomas F. Staley.
 “With what has become one of the largest fellowship programs of its kind, we encourage scholars from around the world to make new discoveries about the writers and artists who have shaped our culture.”